1

 Ashley Weber is executive director of the nonprofit organization Colorado NORML and has been a stakeholder in many committees and subcommittees of state and county changes for healthcare and needs of others.
 She had been involved in and participates in PDPPC meetings, Standardized Curriculum Advisory group, Direct Care Workforce Collaborative Committee where changes and barriers and access for employment were made.
 Ashley is a part of Direct Care Workforce Collaborative, CCHA Advisory Committee, Co-chair of Compensation & Benefits workgroup for HCPF, Advisory board members for the UCCS sponsored research project "direct care workforce curriculum and training program", and on the Board of Governor's Office of Information Technologies (OIT) Empathy Lab’s Community Steering Committee.

-Having worked with organizations such as Disability Law Colorado, Arc of Colorado, and Colorado Cross Disability Association Ashley has been able to provide insight and
+Having worked with organizations such as Disability Law Colorado, Arc of Colorado, and Colorado Cross Disability Association Ashley has been able to provide insight and interviews to help others understand the different programs available to fit their needs.

 After being injured in a car accident at 18, Ashley suffered a spinal cord injury and uses a wheelchair.
-She understands the basic needs of those in special
+She understands the basic needs of those in special circumstances and with the life experience of over 20 years, Ashley can now direct people to the right resources and help guide them through the hardest times in life.

 A fair skinned woman with ear length brown hair, brown eyes, smiling, wearing a patterned top